evilrobot-01/HoneyComb/README.md

 If everything is working, update /etc/pacman.conf to ignore kernel package updates until all of the SolidRun patches are in the mainline kernel.

     IgnorePkg   = linux linux-aarch64

+## Creating UEFI Boot Entry

+I havent had success with creating a UEFI boot entry directly from Arch yet, but I have gotten close.
+The ideal scenario would be to use efibootmgr, but a workaround is to use bcfg from within the UEFI shell.
+Both options detailed below.

+### UEFI Shell

+Firstly generate a boot options file from Arch, which will hold all the required kernel parameters and which will be used to make entry creation within the shell easier.
+The file must be encoded using UCS-2:

+    echo "Image root=UUID=$(blkid -s UUID -o value /dev/nvme0n1p2) rootflags=subvol=@ rw rootfstype=btrfs initrd=initramfs-linux.img amdgpu.pcie_gen_cap=0x4 quiet udev.log_level=3 vt.global_cursor_default=0" | iconv -t ucs2 -o /boot/options.txt

+Boot into the UEFI Shell and then enter the following to create the entry, which will set it as the first boot entry.

+    bcfg boot add 0 FS0:\Image "Arch Linux ARM" bcfg boot -opt 0 FS0:\options.txt

+You can use the following to list all entries verbosely

+    bcfg boot dump -v -b

+And finally, you cannot update an existing entry as the -opt command appends information to the supplied boot entry rather than replacing.
+You can remove an entry with the following:

+    bcfg boot rm #

+### efitbootmgr

+efibootmgr currently seems to generate the drive identifier starting with PciRoot(0x0)/Pci(0x0,0x0)/NVMe ... whereas the UEFI firmware generates PcieRoot(0x2)/Pci(0x0,0x0)/Pci(0x0,0x0)/NVMe...
+As a result the entry just seems to disappear after adding, presumably as it is invalid.
+The ideal steps would be as below.

+Install the efibootmgr package to create a UEFI boot entry.
+Use blkid to identify the root partition (/dev/sda2 in my case) and then efibootmgr to add the boot entry (amend as necessary):

+    pacman -S efibootmgr
+    blkid
+    efibootmgr --disk /dev/Xda -e 3 --create --label "Arch Linux ARM" --loader /Image --UCS-2 'root=UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX rw initrd=\initramfs-linux.img' --verbose